OthersideAI/self-operating-computer/README.md

 - **Adding New Multimodal Models**: Integration of new multimodal models is welcomed.
 If you have a specific model in mind that you believe would be a valuable addition, please feel free to integrate it and submit a PR.
 - **Framework Architecture Improvements**: Think you can enhance the framework architecture described in the intro?
 We welcome suggestions and PRs.

 For any input on improving this project, feel free to reach out to me on [Twitter](https://twitter.com/josh_bickett).
+If you want to contribute yourself, see [CONTRIBUTING.md](https://github.com/OthersideAI/self-operating-computer/blob/main/CONTRIBUTING.md).

 ### Follow HyperWriteAI for More Updates